devinit/datahub/README.md

 - Currently stack with npm instead of yarn.
 The thing with installing with yarn, is that the charts library will stop working well for some charts.
 This may have to do with the way npm installs dependencies vs yarn.

+- For some reason cypress tests fail on travis.
+Temporary measure is to have them run on the git push pre hook.